Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Code Example including constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following code example shows how the matrix_multiply_graph class may be used within a user super-graph, including how to set the runtime<ratio> of internal kernels.
-This example shows the matric multiplier configured to multiply a 32x16 matrix by a 16x32 matrix giving a 32x32 matrix.
+This example shows the matrix multiplier configured to multiply a 32x16 matrix by a 16x32 matrix giving a 32x32 matrix.

 .. literalinclude:: ../../../../L2/examples/docs_examples/test_matmul.hpp
     :language: cpp